Calls for ‘urgent’ probe into possible Russian link to drones at army bases

 Labour frontbencher Lord Coaker warned at the time that those responsible for the spate of recent illegal airborne incursions faced up to 14 years in jail under national security laws.

-New evidence of the movements of three individuals with alleged links to the Kremlin at the time of the sightings now suggests a Russian state link to the drone activity, according to an investigation by the i newspaper.
+And now new evidence of the movements of three individuals with alleged links to the Kremlin at the time of the sightings suggests a Russian state link to the drone activity, according to an investigation by the i newspaper.

 Two of the individuals were believed to have worked as seasonal fruit pickers, the newspaper reported.